bjnortier/HTKit/README.md

 1. `HTFileJob`: An object that managers the transcription of a file (as the samples from the audio file). **NB** The audio files samples must be in 16-bit, 44kHz PCM format for Whisper.
 1. `HTStreamingJob`: An object that manages the transcription of a live audio stream (e.g. from the microphone).
 It handles the audio conversion and buffering for you.
 The `HTMicrophoneStreamingEngine` class manages streaming audio samples from the microphone.

-The file job and streaming job acan be instantiated as follows:
+The file job and streaming job can be instantiated as follows:

 ``` swift
 let fileJob = HTFileJob(samples: samples)
 let streamingJob = HTStreamingJob(streamingEngine: HTMicrophoneStreamingEngine())
 ```

-Both job types have similar semantic to start, stop and cancel transcriptions:
+Both job types have similar semantics to start & stop transcriptions:

 ``` swift
 // Start the transcription.
 This will create a Swift Task to run the transcription in the background.